 - If the spool or the spool cap is not positioned correctly, the thread may become tangled around the spool pin and the needle may break. - Three spool cap sizes are available (large, medium and small), allowing you to choose a spool cap that best fits the size of spool being used.
-If the spool cap is too small for the spool being used, the thread may catch on the slit in the spool and the needle may break.
+If the spool cap is too small for the spool being used, the thread may catch on the slit in the spool or the machine may be damaged.